irods/irods_docs/docs/system_overview/configuration.md

   - `advanced_settings` (required) - Contains subtle network and password related variables.
 These values should be changed only in concert with all connecting clients and other servers in the Zone.

+    - `default_log_rotation_in_days` (default 5) - The number of days the log is written to before being rotated out.

     - `default_number_of_transfer_threads` (required) (default 4) - The number of threads enabled when parallel transfer is invoked.

     - `default_temporary_password_lifetime_in_seconds` (required) (default 120) - The number of seconds a server-side temporary password is good.

+    - `dns_cache` - Contains options for controlling the behavior of the internal DNS cache.
+        - `eviction_age_in_seconds` (default 3600) - The amount of time an entry stays valid before being evicted from the cache.
+        - `shared_memory_size_in_bytes` (default 5000000) - The maximum amount of shared memory allocated to the DNS cache.

+    - `hostname_cache` - Contains options for controlling the behavior of the internal Hostname cache.
+        - `eviction_age_in_seconds` (default 3600) - The amount of time an entry stays valid before being evicted from the cache.
+        - `shared_memory_size_in_bytes` (default 2500000) - The maximum amount of shared memory allocated to the Hostname cache.

     - `maximum_number_of_concurrent_rule_engine_server_processes` (optional) (default 4)